ichortower/Nightshade/docs/README.md

     Season is enabled, the profiles will be mapped, in order, to Spring, Summer, Fall, and Winter (the tab titles will change to reflect this).
 In the appropriate season, that profile will be applied automatically.

+    Note that at the title screen, the game's current season is Spring, so that profile will apply if this setting is toggled on.
 * **Profile Switcher** \
     Switch between color profiles.
 Whichever one you select will be rendered live while the menu is open, even if Colorize By Season is on and it